sparkflows/sparkflows-docs/docs/installation/architecture-deployment/index.rst

 Architecture and Deployment
 =========================

-Fire Insights can be installed on a standalone machine, VM, or in a container.
+Fire Insights can be installed on a standalone machine, VM or in a container.

 Fire Insights can be configured to run: